Filpill/blog-web/content/projects/2022-07-23-python-pipelines.md

 ![Powerpoint](/img/logo/pptx.png#center)

-How many hours do you waste making powerpoints?
+How many hours do you waste making PowerPoint's?
 I've spent countless hours adjusting trivial features such as formatting or chart positioning.

 *But what if the presentation content and design can be prepared automatically?*